bernardoseven/Sample-App/README.md

 before_save { self.email = email.downcase } method to the user model.

 Secure password:
+The only requirement of has_secure_password to work his magic is for the corresponding model to have an attribute called password_digest.
+We can accomplish this with a single command: rails generate migration add_password_digest_to_users password_digest:string

 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found